coinable/morphosis/README.md

 ```

 `image_uri` should be consistent, recommended to use one of the NFT pngs via link to `arweave` or any other similar "forever" to exist hosting services.

 `key` is the collection key returned from the Metaplex payload.

+This JSON structure will probably change in the future.